hengkiprimayana/hengkiprimayana.github.io/_pages/allpublications.md

   - /resume
 ---

 :pushpin: All listed publications are aimed to disseminate research and scholarly technical reports.
 Apart from any fair dealing for the purposes of research, education, or self-study, all publications may only be reproduced, stored or transmitted online, in any form or by any means, with the prior permission in writing of the author.
-If you would like to read the PDF file, please drop me an email to: `hengkiprimayana{at}stahnmpukuturan.ac.id`.
+If you would like to read the PDF file, please drop me an email to: `hengkiprimayana{at}stahnmpukuturan.ac.id`

-For more recent and updated list of publications, please visit [my Google Scholar profile](https://scholar.google.com/citations?user=c5w-oRIAAAAJ), [my Scopus page](https://www.scopus.com/authid/detail.uri?authorId=57219776192), and [Sinta national metric](https://sinta.kemdikbud.go.id/authors/profile/6699089).
+For more recent and updated list of publications, please visit [my Google Scholar profile](https://scholar.google.com/citations?user=c5w-oRIAAAAJ) [my Scopus page](https://www.scopus.com/authid/detail.uri?authorId=57219776192) and [Sinta national metric](https://sinta.kemdikbud.go.id/authors/profile/6699089)